BrunaRihl/FineShine-Jewellery/README.md

 * As an admin, I can log in to the admin panel so that I can manage and oversee its operations.

-* As an administrator, I can introduce, edit, and delete new products, so that the catalog can be continually expanded, keeping the offerings current and relevant for our customers.
+* As an admin, I can introduce, edit, and delete new products, so that the catalog can be continually expanded, keeping the offerings current and relevant for our customers.

 #### EPIC 3: User Authentication

 The User Authentication epic deals with implementing a system for user registration, login, and logout on the website.
 This enables users to create accounts, log in to access exclusive features, and log out when they wish to exit.

-* As a user, I can to be able to log in to my account so that I can access personalized features and services and save my preferences.
+* As a registered user, I can to be able to log in to my account so that I can access personalized features and services and save my preferences.

 * As a user, I can register an account so that I can establish a profile, save my information, become a customer, and access stored data.

-* As a user, I can to be able to log out of my account so that I can securely end my session on the website.
+* As a logged-in user, I can to be able to log out of my account so that I can securely end my session on the website.

-* As a user, I can update my profile so that I can keep my personal information up to date.
+* As a logged-in user, I can update my profile so that I can keep my personal information up to date.

-* As a user, I can securely reset my password in case I forget it, so that I can regain access to my account.
+* As a registered user, I can securely reset my password in case I forget it, so that I can regain access to my account.

-* As a user, I can securely save my username and password so that I can easily access the website whenever necessary.
+* As a registered user, I can securely save my username and password so that I can easily access the website whenever necessary.

 #### EPIC 4: SEO